glatigny/woi-spec/manifesto/introduce-new-concepts.md

 Sending a "mail" is sending a file containing the text, with some attributes (a title, a thread reference, message reference), identities who are the recipients (with tags) and the all signed with the identity of the sender.\
 The file is stored in the sender's personal storage and sent to the recipients.
 That same is stored in the recipients' personal storage but since they are not the authors; it is seen as a received document.

+## Accessing a personal storage

+*Define how a personal storage can be addressed (identified), moved.*\
+*The constraint of anonymization for identities and aliases could be problematic.*\
+*The way the sub-identities are handle must be define.*

+For the entreprise use case, the personal storage of each account can be at the same place; there is not the same need of let the didentity be free to choose and move its data from one provider to another.

+Even if the data can be moved, there is a need of "fixed point" to help addressing and recovery.

+### Multiple personal storage

+When an email client can handle multiple account in the same time, the usage of multiple personal storage have a differnet angle: the contet is "centralized" in the personal storage of the main identity.

+For personal storage vision, the usage of multiplke storages should be possible.
+It would be possible to copy data from the other storage into the main personal storage; but when communicating with other people using a sub-identity (link to another storage), the data should be available under the other storage since it is the access point for communication.

+### Relay storage mapping

+*Part still in work in progress*

+Mapping might not be required since the shainr gkeys come with the entry point, so if someone changes its personal storage, he should be able to content everyone to inform the change.\
+*Just like changing the phone number, the full address book is still available in the phone.*

+The mapping in not an identity directory; it should help knowing what server contact to delivery the content.\
+When saving a contact, the identity details is stored (unique identifies for identity and communication channel, public cryptographic keys, private key for private communication, etc.), the "entry point" for the contact is also stored.
+If the identity change its provider, the communication should still be possible, just like resolving a server hosting for a website using DNS.

 ## Files and attachments